APA (7th Ed.)

 Syria is one of the oldest inhabited regions in the world with archaeological finds dating the first human habitation at c.
 700,000 years ago.
 The Dederiyeh Cave near Aleppo has produced a number of significant finds, such as bones, placing Neanderthal habitation in the region at that time and shows continual occupation of the site over a substantial period.
 The region was known as Eber Nari ('across the river') by the Mesopotamians and included modern-day Syria, Lebanon, and Israel (collectively known as The Levant).
 Eber Nari is referenced in the biblical books of Ezra and Nehemiah as well as in reports by the scribes of Assyrian and Persian kings.
 The modern name of Syria is claimed by some scholars to have derived from Herodotus' habit of referring to the whole of Mesopotamia as 'Assyria'.

-The Umayyad Mosque, also called the Great Mosque of Damascus, was built on the site of the Roman Temple of Jupiter, converted into the Church of St John the Baptist in 379 CE.
+The Umayyad Mosque, also called the Great Mosque of Damascus, was built on the site of the Roman Temple of Jupiter which was converted into the Church of St John the Baptist in 379 CE.
 It is the earliest surviving stone mosque, built between 705 and 715 CE by the Umayyads.
 After the Islamic conquest of Damascus, the holy site was shared between the Christians and the Muslims of the city.
 By the succession of the Umayyad Caliph al-Walid bin Abd al-Malik, the church was demolished and a vast congregational mosque constructed instead.
 Adjacent to the mosque is the tomb of one of the most illustrious Muslim leaders, Salah al-Din Ayyubi, who recaptured Jerusalem from the Crusaders.
 Explore >